TomasZemeckis/World-Happiness-Analysis/README.md

 ## Key Questions
 - How does GDP correlate with happiness?
 - Is there a correlation between GDPs per capita and life expectancy?
-- Is there a relationship between trust in government and happiness score?
-- How does a country's level of freedom compare to its happiness score?
+- Which countries regularly rank high or low in happiness across multiple years?

 ## Data
 The project makes use of Words Happiness Report open-source datasets from kaggle.com.
 In order to answer the above questions.